wp-plugins/recover-text-widgets/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

 1. Upload 'recover-text-widgets' folder to the `/wp-content/plugins/` directory or Upload zip file from wp-admin.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==